Integrated Analysis Environments for Heat Transfer and Fluid Flow

 To illustrate the possibilities, the interchange with Mathworks' MATLAB® and Simulink® is briefly described.
 SINDA/FLUINT can be started as a subprocess of MATLAB on a PC.
 “Registers” and other data values can be passed back and forth between SINDA/FLUINT and MATLAB, as commanded from either code.
 SINDA/FLUINT’s execution can be suspended and restarted from MATLAB, which can send signals back to SINDA/FLUINT to perform operations such as redo a steady-state analysis, advance a transient time step, perform an optimization, or everything else that is accessible from within SINDA/FLUINT’s user logic blocks (which is almost everything).

-Thermal Desktop’s Dynamic Mode can be used to further expand this system, by calling for new Thermal Desktop or RadCAD geometric (radiative, thermal contact, FEM, FDM, etc.) solutions from within SINDA/FLUINT, perhaps as directed from MATLAB.
+Thermal Desktop’s Dynamic Mode can be used to further expand this system, by calling for new Thermal Desktop or RadCAD geometric (radiative, thermal contact, FEM, FDM, etc.) solutions from within SINDA/FLUINT, perhaps as directed from MATLAB or another program.

 Although most such integrations are proprietary, an example of one that is documented publicly is NREL’s ADVISOR used for integrated automobile design.